-Men recently diagnosed with prostate cancer experience heightened levels of stress and anxiety, which can make it difficult to process information.
+Men recently diagnosed with prostate cancer experience significant psychological distress filled with anxiety and fear, which can make it difficult to process information.
 This makes it very difficult to make an informed decision, especially when it could be one of the most important decisions of your life.
 This is why your doctor-patient relationship is crucial.

 Here are a few points to make your doctor’s visit as efficient as possible: